A member of the Wood Sorrel family (Oxalidaceae), the Averrhoa genus contains two species,

 Years before fruiting:

-Yellow, waxy skin, usually five longitudinal ribs (can be 4-8), star-shaped
+Yellow, waxy skin, usually five longitudinal ribs (can be 4-8), star-shaped cross section,

 Months for fruit to ripen: